furkantekkartal/HomeMadeKahoot/README.md

 ## 📝 Notes

+- **Deployment Methods**: Choose Cloudflare (local dev with public URLs) or Render (production hosting) or both
-- **Local environment** always uses localhost (no Cloudflare)
+- **Local environment** always uses localhost (no Cloudflare or Render)
-- **Development & Production** can use Cloudflare URLs from `.env.cloudflare` OR environment variables
+- **Development & Production** can use Cloudflare tunnels OR Render deployment
 - All 3 environments can run **simultaneously** without conflicts
-- Cloudflare URLs are stored in `.env.cloudflare` so they persist after restart
+- Cloudflare URLs are stored in `.env.cloudflare` and persist after restart
+- Render uses environment variables set in the dashboard
 - Never commit `.env` files or `.env.cloudflare` to git
-- **Run_All.ps1 automatically handles everything** - no manual steps needed
+- **Run_All.ps1** automatically handles Cloudflare setup - no manual steps needed
-- For Render deployments, just set environment variables - no Cloudflare needed

 ## 🆘 Troubleshooting